savethekiddes/rapydframework/README.md

       -i, --init     creates a new project
       -c, --compile  compiles a project
       -t, --test     tests the code for errors, to be used with the --compile argument

+# Credits
+The credits of course go to:
+- [https://github.com/atsepkov/](atsepkov), for making the original RapydML and RapydScript
+- [https://github.com/kovidgoyal/](kovidgoyal), for forking RapydScript and make it live again
+- [https://github.com/sass](The SASS's developers), for making easier writing CSS

+Awesome work, thanks to all of you!